wcarmon/docs/rust/pros_cons.md

 1. Non-blocking code is complex (compared to Golang)
     1. although [Tokio](https://tokio.rs/) and Rayon are simpler to use correctly than Java 18 or c++ concurrency
     1. Example: Read thru the docs for Future & Poll
+1. Hard write a function which to accepts both `std::ops::Range` and `RangeInclusive`
+1. Hard write a function which to accepts both `HashSet` and `BTreeSet`
 1. [`match`](https://doc.rust-lang.org/rust-by-example/flow_control/match.html) creates excessive nesting
     1. Things like [if-let](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html) mitigate somewhat
 1. Cross compiling from linux container with target of Mac M1 chips (compare to Go, Java, Python, ...)